leandroferrari/nagios_whatsapp/README.md

 ### Overview

-One of the most powered feature in nagios is the system alert that's use email to send alerts, but if you can't reach a SMTP server this can be a problem, here we'll combine nagios and WhatsApp message service to send alerts to your cellphone.
+One of the most powerfull feature in nagios is the system alert that's use email to send alerts, but if you can't reach a SMTP server this can be a problem, here we'll combine nagios and WhatsApp message service to send alerts to your cellphone.

 ### Requirements: